samin-taheri/Thesis-Novel-Benchmark-For-Scientific-Discovery/README.md

 This project is a **benchmarking framework** that systematically evaluates how well Large Language Models (LLMs) perform on scientific discovery tasks.
 It answers the research question:

-> *How do state-of-the-art LLMs compare when asked to perform core scientific reasoning — discovering equations from data, inferring causal graphs, answering science questions, and proposing research hypotheses?*
+> *How do state-of-the-art LLMs compare when asked to perform core scientific reasoning, discovering equations from data, inferring causal graphs, answering science questions, and proposing research hypotheses?*

 The framework runs **controlled experiments** across multiple LLM providers (OpenAI GPT-3.5/GPT-4, Anthropic Claude, Google Gemini) on five benchmark families, under identical conditions, and produces quantitative metrics and reproducible reports.

 ### Purpose

 In a typical thesis evaluation we need to:
-1. **Compare models fairly** — same data, same prompts, same scoring.
+1. **Compare models fairly**: same data, same prompts, same scoring.
-2. **Measure multiple dimensions** — not just accuracy, but also novelty, reasoning depth, consistency, and token efficiency.
+2. **Measure multiple dimensions**: not just accuracy, but also novelty, reasoning depth, consistency, and token efficiency.
-3. **Produce reproducible evidence** — every run generates a manifest (exact config, git commit, dependency snapshot) so results can be independently verified.
+3. **Produce reproducible evidence**: every run generates a manifest (exact config, git commit, dependency snapshot) so results can be independently verified.

 This framework automates all three.